Treatment and Management of Lewy Body Dementia

 Sleep problems may increase confusion and behavioral problems in people with LBD and add to a caregiver's burden.
 A physician can order a sleep study to identify any underlying sleep disorders such as sleep apnea, restless leg syndrome, and REM sleep behavior disorder.

-REM sleep behavior disorder, a common LBD symptom, involves acting out one’s dreams, leading to lost sleep and even injuries to sleep partners.
+REM sleep behavior disorder, a common LBD symptom, involves acting out one's dreams, leading to lost sleep and even injuries to individuals and their sleep partners.
 Clonazepam (Klonopin®), a drug used to control seizures and relieve panic attacks, is often effective for the disorder at very low dosages.
 However, it can have side effects such as dizziness, unsteadiness, and problems with thinking.
 Melatonin, a naturally occurring hormone used to treat insomnia, may also offer some benefit when taken alone or with clonazepam.

 Excessive daytime sleepiness is also common in LBD.
 If it is severe, a sleep specialist may prescribe a stimulant to help the person stay awake during the day.